kaz-inmate/kaz-inmate/README.md

 **This is Prateek** :metal:

-- A Computer Science student and software developer :computer:
+- Currently working as a backend developer :computer:
 - Loves learning new stuff :pencil:
 - Never misses a Manchester United game :soccer: